Lawyer: Thomas Valva's father is 'emotionally distraught' over son's death

 “What the district attorney did not indicate at any time of the night of the incident, that this garage was unlocked, had a large electric space heater and was attached to the family home,” LoTurco said, adding that the heater was “turned on” that night.
 “The boys had access to the interior of the them that night.
 Moving forward, we will continue to release additional facts upon the review of the discovery and the surveillance footage which will demonstrate that the death was purely accidental, and not caused by the alleged depraved indifference murderous actions of our client.
 This was an accident.
 This was an accident.
 This was not murder.”

 “The media, his estranged wife and the Suffolk district attorney has vilified him and sensationalized this story whereby it is almost impossible to obtain a fair trial in this jurisdiction on his behalf.
 Nonetheless, we vow to provide him with the most zealous representation possible.
-The district attorney has descried the living environment at his home as a house of horrors.
+The district attorney has described the living environment at his home as a house of horrors.
 Yet, this is far more complex.
-In actuality, the Valva home was a 2,800 square foot, four bedroom, beautiful colonial home in a lovely neighborhood filled with love, six children, toys, stuffed animals, games, closets filled with expensive clothing, family photos and mementos.”
+In actuality, the Valva home was a 2,800-square-foot, four-bedroom, beautiful Colonial home in a lovely neighborhood filled with love, six children, toys, stuffed animals, games, closets filled with expensive clothing, family photos and mementos.”

 Thomas’ mother, Justyna Zubko-Valva, said after court that Valva was hiding money and it was unacceptable that Valva was receiving a taxpayer-funded attorney.